colenocks/predictive_analytics_vis/README.md

 psutil stands for Python System and process Utilities.
 It is a cross-platform library for retrieving information on running processes and system utilization in Python.
 It implements many functionalities offered by UNIX command line tools such as: ps, top, netstat, ifconfig, who, etc. psutil supports all major operating systems such as Linux, Windows and MacOs

+### Gunicorn

+Gunicorn is a pure-Python HTTP server for WSGI applications that allows any Python applications run concurrently, running multiple Python processes within a single dyno.

 # Complete Instructions

 1. Clone the repo or download the zip file (unzip) and navigate to root directory.